torsday/notebook/GLOSSARY.md

 A react component that has child components.
 The top-level component on a page.
 Best practice is to avoid nesting controller views.

+## Convention over configuration

+A software design paradigm used by software frameworks that attempt to decrease the number of decisions that a developer using the framework is required to make without necessarily losing flexibility. a.k.a.
+Coding by convention.

 ## CORS

 Cross-Origin Resource Sharing.